3 Simple Ways To Make Peace With Your Past and Unstuck Yourself

 – View the experience from a different light.
 The same story can be told in numerous ways and still be true.
 If your current version of the story is upsetting, find a new way to look at it.

-Many people hold the misconception that the amount of love they have for someone is directly proportional to the amount of time you spend grieving.
+Many people hold the misconception that the amount of love they have for someone is directly proportional to the amount of time they spend grieving.

 The truth is, there’s no right amount of time to grieve someone or something before you’re able to move forward.